 2. Loss of interest income – if a client does not repay its loan then the MFI loses interest income as well.
 Interest is the main source of income for an MFI and loss of it directly impacts its profitability and sustainability.

 6. Cash flow mismanagement – MFI disburses new loans or meets its liabilities such as repayments of its owing to banks, through repayments that it receives from the field.
-If the repayments are timely then the MFI will not be able to collect enough cash from the field and hence will not be able to meet disbursement target or even pay back to its lenders.
-MFI plans its disbursements assuming certain amount of collection from the field but there are defaults then it disturbs these plans.
+If the repayments are timely then the MFI will not be able to collect enough cash from the field and hence will not be able to meet disbursement target or even payback to its lenders.
+MFI plans its disbursements assuming a certain amount of collection from the field but there are defaults then it disturbs these plans.
 This makes cash planning and fund management very difficult.

-7. Loss credibility of the MFI – an MFI suffering from delinquency may lose reputation and credibility with other peer MFIs, lenders and donors.
+7. Loss credibility of the MFI – an MFI suffering from delinquency may lose reputation and credibility with other peer MFIs, lenders, and donors.
 Most of the investors put a lot of weightage on portfolio quality as it is the most important asset for the MFI and this is where the investors ‘money will be utilized.
-Poor portfolio quality makes investors uninterested and fund raising becomes difficult.
+Poor portfolio quality makes investors uninterested and fundraising becomes difficult.

 The above list of potential losses shows the multiple impacts or chain reaction delinquencies can spur.
 So we see that there is a lot to be lost if the credit risk is not proactively managed and contained within the acceptable limits.

 2) Staff employability; Micro-finance has created a lot of jobs.
 It has created jobs for moderately educated people.
 We see that now micro-finance is a specialized field.
 The good staff who have performed well get ready employability with other agencies across the sector.
-They command higher salaries and an exciting career.
+They command higher salaries and exciting career.
 However, staff associated with delinquencies and poor portfolio loses out on such opportunities.
 If staff is dismissed from an MFI because of delinquencies it may be difficult for him/her to find jobs at other places.
-Hence delinquencies can be harmful for the staff at all levels too at the personal level.
+Hence delinquencies can be harmful to the staff at all levels too at a personal level.

 3) Loss of reputations of an area; Delinquency in a particular area can result in loss of reputations a locality or region.
-Many finance companies ‘blacklist’ certain villages, areas or even districts because of delinquencies in those regions.
+Many finance companies ‘blacklist’ certain villages, areas, or even districts because of delinquencies in those regions.
 So delinquencies of one MFI may result in even other MFIs not venturing in those areas and thus denying those areas of financial services.